ndbaker1/CS6375-Machine-Learning/project1/Report.md

 	No, the Discrete Naive Bayes performs worse than LR and SGDClassifier in almost every case.
-	The Discrete Naive Bayes model is insensitive to words appearing more than once, which appears to be an important task when discovering characteristics of spam vs real emails.
+	The Discrete Naive Bayes model is insensitive to words appearing more than once, which is an important part of the features between spam and real emails.

 4. Does your LR implementation outperform the SGDClassifier (again performance is measured in terms of the accuracy, precision, recall and F1 score) or is the difference in performance minor?
 Explain your yes/no answer.

 	No, my LR implementation was either the same or slightly worse (could have taken more training iterations) than the SGDClassifier.
-	Since the SGDClassifier is built upon Stochastic Gradient Descent while our LR implementation uses a Batch Gradient Descent Approach (as discussed in the corresponding lecture), their outcomes were very similar.
+	Since the SGDClassifier is built upon Stochastic Gradient Ascent while our LR implementation uses a Batch Gradient Ascent Approach (as discussed in the corresponding lecture), their outcomes were very similar.
 	Interestingly both had higher accuracy on average for the Bernoulli than the Bag of Words model.